All About JPS Photo Restoration

 In the later years, I’ve specialized in event photography, documenting hundreds of events, mainly in Texas.
 My goal as an event photographer has always been to tell a story that people can look back at and remember the good times.
 And in 50 or 100 years, their grandchildren can look back in time and get a small glimpse of grandma and grandpa’s life.

-Some of those years of photos are on the JP Smock Photography Photo Gallery website.
+Some of those years of memories including about 60,000 photos are on the JP Smock Photography Photo Gallery website.

 I began doing genealogical research sometime in the late 70’s in a quest to find my grandfather who I hadn’t seen since I was 2 years old.
 That led me into a lifelong passion for documenting my family history.
 Over the years, I’ve preserved my family history by scanning and restoring vintage photos and writing many short stories about my life and my family.